jaredpar/csharplang/proposals/low-level-struct-improvements.md

 improvements.

 ## Motivation

-* The lack of `ref` fields mean that high performance `struct` innovation is limited to the dotnet/runtime repository where they can take advantage of the `ByReference<T>` type (which effectively are `ref` fields).
-It also means such innovation in the runtime lacks necessary compiler safety in a number of cases.
-* Implicit escape safety rules are effective for majority of cases but low level code frequently hits the friction points they create1
-* `out` is assumed to escape even if it doesn't
-* The rules are based on the declaration because the compiler can't peek into method bodies
-* The defaults chosen for these escape scopes are reasonable for the majority of programs.
-However there are many cases where the inferred escape behavior does not line up with the actual implementation and this creates friction for developers.
+Over the last few releases C# has added a number of low level performance features to the language: `ref` returns, `ref struct`, function pointers, etc. ...
+These enabled .NET developers to create write highly performant code while continuing to leverage the C# language rules for type and memory safety.
+It also allowed the creation of fundamental performance types in the .NET libraries like `Span<T>`.

+As these features have gained traction in the .NET ecosystem developers, both internal and external, have been providing us with information on remaining friction points in the ecosystem.
+Places where they still need to drop to `unsafe` code to get their work, or require the runtime to special case types like `Span<T>`.

+This proposal aims to address many of these concerns by building on top of our existing low level features.
+Specifically it aims to:

+- Allow `ref struct` types to declare `ref` fields.
+- Allow the runtime to fully define `Span<T>` using the C# type system and remove special case type like `ByReference<T>`
+- Allow `struct` types to return `ref` to their fields.
+- Allow the declaration of safe `fixed` buffers for managed and unmanaged types in `struct`

 ## Detailed Design
 The rules for `ref struct` safety are defined in the [span-safety document](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md).
-This document will describe the proposed changes to this document as a result of this design.
+This document will describe the required changes to this document as a result of this proposal.
 Once accepted as an approved feature these changes will be incorporated into that document.

 ### Provide ref fields
 The language will allow developers to declare `ref` fields inside of a `ref struct`.
-This can be useful for example when encapsulating large mutable `struct` instances or defining new high performance types like `Span<T>` in libraries besides the runtime.
+This can be useful for example when encapsulating large mutable `struct` instances or defining high performance types like `Span<T>` in libraries besides the runtime.

-Today `ref` fields accomplished by using the `ByReference<T>` type which the runtime treats effective as a `ref` field.
+Today `ref` fields accomplished in the runtime by using the `ByReference<T>` type which the runtime treats effective as a `ref` field.
 This means though that only the runtime repository can take full advantage of `ref` field like behavior and all uses of it require manual verification of safety.
 Part of the [motivation for this work](https://github.com/dotnet/runtime/issues/32060) is to remove `ByReference<T>` and use proper `ref` fields in all code bases.

 The challenging part about allowing `ref` fields declarations though comes in defining rules such that `Span<T>` can be defined using `ref` fields without breaking compatibility with existing code.
-To understand the challenges here let's first consider the likely changes to `Span<T>` once `ref` fields are supported.
+To understand the challenges here let's first consider how `Span<T>` will look once `ref` fields are supported.

 ```cs
 // This is the eventual definition of Span<T> once we add ref fields into the